SchapplM/robsynth-paper_iftommwc2019_invkinfuncred/paper/review/IFToMM-WC_ikfr_Review.md

 * The term \"regarded\", is not used, as well as several words along the text.
 Please use scientific writing.

-* Equation 27 shows the transpose of R matrix.
+* [x] Equation 27 shows the transpose of R matrix.
 The \"T\" identification, for transposition, should be added.
+  * Stapel-Operator noch ausführlicher und konkret auf Rotationsmatrizen erklärt.
+Mehr auf Dimensionen eingegangen.

 * [x] In equation 30 is not mentioned anything about the second solution for the angles.
   * Hinweis zu arctan2